Coleophora ledi

 Identification

-Distinguished from other Coleophora primarily by larval association and . require dissection and examination of genital structures for definitive identification.
+Distinguished from other Coleophora primarily by larval plant association and genitalia . require dissection and examination of genital structures for definitive identification.
 The larval case and feeding damage on Ledum or Chamaedaphne may provide field indicators.

 Images